esl/MongooseIM/doc/modules/mod_muc_light_commands.md

 # MongooseIM's light multi-user chat commands set

 ## Purpose
-This is a set of commands, which provide actions connected with multi-user chat (light) features.
+This is a set of commands, providing actions connected with multi-user chat (light) features.
 It is currently used to provide commands used for exposing REST API for managing rooms.

 ## Configuration
 This module contains command definitions which are loaded when the module is activated.
-There are no options to be provided, therefore the following entry in config file is sufficient:
+There are no options to be provided, therefore the following entry in the config file is sufficient:

 ```
 {mod_muc_light_commands, []}